nicaisemarseille/nicaisemarseille.github.io/_pages/about.md

 title: "About"
 ---

 <sub> I am Maxime, a graduate student in Applied Mathematics at CentraleSupélec (Université Paris-Saclay).
-I am passionate about mathematics in all its forms, and I am fascinated about the idea of theory meeting applications. </sub>

-<sub> Beyond academics, I am an enthusiast of computer-made music production.
-I love experimenting with synthetic sounds, and I have been making such music since I was a child. </sub>

-<sub> I also enjoy very much the practice of kickboxing.
-Whenever possible, I take part in competitions. </sub>

-<sub> Recently, I also developed an interest in diving.
+I am passionate about mathematics in all its forms, and I am fascinated about the idea of theory meeting applications. <br> <br> Beyond academics, I am an enthusiast of computer-made music production.
+I love experimenting with synthetic sounds, and I have been making such music since I was a child. <br> <br> I also enjoy very much the practice of kickboxing.
+Whenever possible, I take part in competitions. <br> <br> Recently, I also developed an interest in diving.
 I passed my Level 1 certification, and I particularly enjoy the sense of calm and exploration it brings, as well as observing marine life up close. </sub>